jerickjoe111/launch-school/JS230/01_DOM.md

 ## NodeList vs. HTMLCollection

 - `querySelectorAll()` works similarly, but returns the set of all elements that match the selector.
 The return value is an array-like object called a NodeList.
-This object is iterable and indexed, which means that they can be used with a `for`/`of` loop and a classic `for` loop, and `forEach`.
+This object is iterable and indexed, which means that they can be used with a `for`/`of` loop and a classic `for` loop.
 They also come with a `length` property.
 If there were no matches, the NodeList will have a `length` property of `0`.

 The DOM also defines other older element selection methods (`getElementBy*` methods), more or less obsolete now.
 They all return a NodeList except `getElementById()`, which returns a single element.
 The NodeList object these methods return, however, are _live_: they are automatically updated to reflect changes in the DOM (this can lead to unexpected behavior, specially when you iterate over it or use the return value).